-At the close of the fiscal year each subsidiary company President will review the performance of the company versus the objectives submitted at the beginning of the year and recommend to Eagle Materials Cement EVP distribution of the bonus pool to the participants.
+At the close of the fiscal year, each subsidiary cement company President will review the performance of their subsidiary company versus the objectives submitted at the beginning of the year and recommend to Eagle Materials Cement EVP distribution of the bonus pool to the participants.
 Distribution of the bonus pool requires approval of both Eagle Materials EVP and CEO.

-Any portion of the Company Operating Pool not paid out (unearned) or forfeited will be added to the SSP at Corporate.
+Any portion of the Company Operating Pool not paid out (unearned) or forfeited will be added to the Special Situation Program (the "SSP") at Corporate.